What to expect from this workshop

 Heterogeneity

-If the heterogeneity was in fact 0, it would mean that all of the studies in the meta-analysis shared the same true effect size.
-However, we would not expect all of the effect sizes to be the exact same value, because there would with-study sampling error.
+If the heterogeneity in your meta-analysis dataset was in fact 0, it would mean that all of the studies in the meta-analysis shared the same true effect size.
+However, we would not expect all of the effect sizes to be the exact same value, because there would still be within-study sampling error.
 Instead, the effect sizes would fall within a particular range around the true effect.

 Now suppose that the true effect size does vary between studies.
 In this scenario, the observed effect sizes vary for two reasons: Heterogeneity with respect to the true effect sizes and within-study sampling error.
 Now we need to separate the heterogeneity from the within-study sampling error.
 The three steps necessary to do this are: